aleshaleksey/fansys23/08-spell-list.md

 **Limitation**; A spirit summoned by this means cannot enter or leave areas affected by ["warded ground"](#warded-ground) or ["enchanted ground"](#enchanted-ground), or territory protected by similar means.
 Nor can it cross the border of the material/spiritual realm until the spell is over.

-**Upcast**: For every MP dice added above 4 (4MP for global), the spirit gains two levels.
+**Upcast**: For every MP dice added above 4 (2MP dice above 8 for global), the spirit gains two levels.

-**Global**: The spirit is bound for 1 day for every 4MP dice used summon it (minimum of 2 days), it *also* gains two levels for every 4 MP dice added.
+**Global**: The spirit is bound for 1 day for every 2MP dice used summon it (minimum of 4 days), it *also* gains two levels for every 2 MP dice added.
 For every day of the contract, the material component must be paid anew.

 ___
 ## MP 5 Spells